cloudfoundry/pmc-notes/Buildpacks/2015-11-09-buildpacks.md

 #### Notes

-Some performance analysis was done of the staticfile-buildpack after cf-release v221's increase to `ip_conntrack_max`, and the results may be interesting to readers.
-Details are [in this tracker story](https://www.pivotaltracker.com/story/show/105014548), but the TL;DR is that we saturated the testing network before we hit any nginx bottlenecks.
+Some performance analysis was done of the staticfile-buildpack after cf-release v221's increase of `ip_conntrack_max`, and the results may be interesting to readers.
+Details are [in this tracker story](https://www.pivotaltracker.com/story/show/105014548), but the TL;DR is that we saturated the testing network before we hit nginx bottlenecks.
 Peak performance for 1KB payloads was in excess of 1400 requests/second.